-Yimin Wang (王宜敏) is currently with School of Computer Engineering and Science, Shanghai University.
-Previously, he has worked at IBM Research - China.
-As a computational neuroscientist, his current research goals include 1) exploring the brain anatomical structures at single-cell level with the assistance of various techniques such as immersive visualization, image computing, machine intelligence-based analysis, etc. and 2) answering biological questions such as how many cell types are there in a certain brain region, how cells connect together to form circuits, etc.
+Yimin Wang (王宜敏) is currently with the School of Computer Engineering and Science, Shanghai University.
+He is also an Adjunct PI at the Institute for Brain and Intelligence (BrainTell) of Southeast University, leading the group of software tools.
+As a computational neuroscientist, his current research goals include 1) exploring the brain anatomical structures at single-cell level with the assistance of various techniques such as immersive visualization, image computing, machine intelligence-based analysis, etc. and 2) answering biological questions such as how many cell types are there in a certain brain region, how cells connect together to form circuits, etc. Previously, he has also worked at IBM Research - China.

 Recently he developed TeraVR, a virtual reality-based tool that can be used for the immersive, collaborative, and interactive annotation of neuronal morphologies from light microscopy imaging data.
 With TeraVR, a number of major global brain initiatives are now producing some of the most complete neuron morphology data at an unprecedented efficiency.

 I am invited to give a talk at NRA 2019.

 Our tutorial ‘Boosting Large Multidimensional Bioimage Visualization and Analysis: Vaa3D and Applications’ will be held in MICCAI 2019.

 Stop by our booth at SfN 2019 in Chicago.